 The following table provides information as of the end of fiscal year 2006 with respect to compensation plans under which our equity securities are authorized for issuance.
+Subsequent to fiscal year end 2006, our shareholders approved the 2006 Equity Incentive Plan, the 2006 Non-Employee Director Stock Option Plan and certain warrants to purchase common stock.
+A description of such plans appears under the caption "Executive Compensation."

-Plan Category Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights Exerc Out Option ted-Average ise Price of standing s, Warrants d Rights (h) Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in Column (a)) (c) ď NT/A Equity compensation plans approved by security holders U \$ N/A N/A Equity compensation plans not approved by security holders 369,262(1) \$ 6.25 N/A Total 369,262 \$ 6.25 N/A
+Plan Category Number of Securities Weighted-Avera to be Issued Upon Exercise Price Outstanding Outstanding Options, Warrants and Rights (a) Weighted-Avera Exercise Price Outstanding Options, And Rights (b) ise Price of standing s, Warrants Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in Column (a)) (c) Equity compensation plans approved by security holders 0 \$ N/A N/A Equity compensation plans not approved by security holders 1,298,566(1) \$ 5.22 580,668(2) Total 1,298,566 \$ 5.22 580,668